leaffriend/addressbook-level3/doc/DeveloperGuide.md

 3a.
 The given index is invalid

 > 3a1.
-AddressBook shows an error message <br>
+AddressBook shows an error message <etk>
   Use case resumes at step 3

 5a.
 User declines or provides invalid input

 > 5a1.
-AddressBook shows an message indicating operation not carried out <br>
+AddressBook shows an message indicating operation not carried out <etk>
   Use case ends

 ## Appendix C : Non Functional Requirements